 Of course, you can indeed travel to Lloret and enjoy a mass produced, packaged tourism experience.
 Despite having experienced a decrease in tourist numbers in recent years, Lloret in summer is still overrun with all-inclusive tourists.
 But why would you do that?
 And even if all-inclusive is your cup of tea, why not look beyond the beaches, and discover Lloret’s nature, history and traditions?

 For some reason, I’ve always been convinced that the name ‘Costa Brava’ somewhat meant ‘Party Coast’ or something along those lines.
 How wrong was I!
-‘Brava’ means ‘wild’ or ‘rugged’, and as soon as you get a glimpse of the coast, you’ll see why.
+‘Brava’ means ‘wild’ or ‘rugged’, and as soon as you get a glimpse of the coast, you’ll see why – check out this post about hidden places in Costa Brava to see what I mean!

 Yes, Lloret is fronted by a wide sandy beach, but all around, it’s wild and rugged indeed.
 Coves and inlets with azure, turquoise and aquamarine water, depending at which the angle the sun is shining, some of them only accessible by boat.
 Hills that reach all the way to the shore, covered in pine trees, broom bushes and thousands of wildflowers.
 Hiking paths that reach inland, where urbanisation has not yet happened, to the foothills of the Pyrenees and the peaks barely visible in the distance.